 C) Where are you on your journey of engaging with or fighting for social justice?

-These two prompts are a great way to tell the admissions office more about yourself, particularly if you have extracurricular interests that you haven't had the opportunity to discuss yet.
+These three prompts are a great way to tell the admissions office more about yourself, particularly if you have extracurricular interests that you haven't had the opportunity to discuss yet.

-Both prompts are great choices, but you can only choose one.
+Any of these prompts is a great choice, but you can only choose one.
 Here's a breakdown of who each prompt is a good fit for:

 - Prompt A: If you're an intellectually curious person, this is a great fit for you.
 People that fit this mold will engage in learning opportunities outside the classroom and constantly be on the hunt for knowledge.
 If you're the type that reads news before school or watches documentaries for fun, this is a good prompt for you!